currentxchange/purple-explainer/Legal/Disclaimer.md

 # Disclaimer

-"PURPLE" refers to the cryptographic token found at address [purplepurple](https://wax.bloks.io/account/purplepurple) on the WAX blockchain, and any distinctions, restrictions, and terms defined for PURPLE also apply to the tokens BLUx [bluxbluxblux](https://wax.bloks.io/account/bluxbluxblux) and BLU [blublublublu](https://wax.bloks.io/account/blublublublu) and SOL
+"PURPLE or $PURPLE" refers to the cryptographic token found at address [purplepurple](https://wax.bloks.io/account/purplepurple) on the WAX blockchain, and any distinctions, restrictions, and terms defined for PURPLE also apply to the tokens BLUx or $BLUx [bluxbluxblux](https://wax.bloks.io/account/bluxbluxblux) and BLU or $BLUX [blublublublu](https://wax.bloks.io/account/blublublublu) and SOL
 "Purple" refers to the Positive Attention Economy that is a combination of PURPLE BLUx BLU and SOL "Current X Change", cXc refer to Current X Change LLC, registered in Maryland, USA.
 "Mapps", "mapp" and "cXc.world" refer to launched and planned mapping applications hosted on subdomains of https://cxc.world